redcode/Z80/README.md

 **Description**
 Changes the state of the maskable interrupt (INT).
 **Details**
-This is equivalent to a change in the `INT` line of a real Z80.
+This is equivalent to a change on the `INT` line of a real Z80.
 **Parameters**
 `object` → A pointer to a Z80 emulator instance.
 `state` → `TRUE` = line high; `FALSE` = line low.